 What’s In The Bunk?
+Weather causes mycotoxins in corn, silage

 If mold is present on the silage pile, Grussing recommends not feeding it, but she says if testing proves there are levels of mycotoxins present in the silage, it can be diluted with other feedstuffs like hay to minimize the risk.

-Grossing said the first sign of problems is often the cows will refuse to eat.

-"If they suddenly get finicky eating the corn silage, it will first lower average daily gains, performance and milk production if the cows are lactating," she said.
-"Producers might also see abortions and even death loss, in severe cases."

 A safer bet would be feeding the implicated corn silage to feedlot calves instead of gestating cows.
-If producers test and discover these toxic molds are present in their silage piles, there are some management tips to keep in mind.
+However, if producers test and discover these toxic molds are present in their silage piles, they do have options.

 "When opening up the silage pile, pitch off spoiled silage and do not feed," said Hawkins.
 "Also, manage the face by feeding off enough each day to prevent oxygen penetration.
 Testing silage for mycotoxins will allow producers to utilize the date to set inclusion rates and minimize the risk.
 Alltech's 37+ Analysis is an option that provides an in-depth look at mycotoxin content."